Practice makes perfect, and that’s why most first homes fall a little short.

 Instead, take the leap!
 Invest in one or two sturdy, expensive features (e.g. rug, wallpaper, headboard) and decorate the room around it.
 Likewise, include a bold feature (e.g. yellow wall, quirky chandelier) and leave the rest of the room neutral.

 You’ve just purchased a swanky new condominium, and your parents, bless their hearts, want to help you out with a hand-me-down sofa.
 The problem is that it’s way too chunky for your living room.
 As a result, your coffee and TV table have to be tiny, resulting in a really awkward furniture-to-furniture and furniture-to-room scale.

 Always measure your space and consider all your furniture together.
 A chunky piece will overshadow a slim and sleek piece, so make sure to keep the size of the items balanced.
 Smaller furniture for small rooms; bigger furniture for big rooms.
 It’s simple, yet often neglected advice!

-Most homes rely too much in single direction lighting source which are mostly downlights.
+Most homes rely too much on a single direction lighting source which is mostly downlights.
 You’d be surprised how multiple source lighting can really influence the ambience of a room and highlight focal points.

 For the living room, add floor lamps, TV cabinet lights, or picture lights.
 For bedrooms, add table lamps or bed reading lights.
 There’s no point in decorating the home down to the finest details if you can’t see them!